- Enabling Drupal Integration in an Existing PhpStorm Project, or Creating a New Drupal Module

-Drupal API Documentation at https://api.drupal.org/api/drupal can be easily reached from the IDE with symbol search.
-Just select the symbol you are interested in, invoke the context menu in the editor, and then select Search in Drupal API.
+Drupal API Documentation at https://api.drupal.org/api/drupal can be easily reached from the IDE with text search.
+Just select the text you are interested in, invoke the context menu in the editor, and then select Search in Drupal API.

 The default browser will be opened in order to reach Drupal API Documentation with the request you sent from the IDE.

 Coder is a Drupal-specific tool for code review and code manipulation.

 PHP Code Sniffer is a tool designed to detect violations of a defined coding standard.
 It is an essential development tool that ensures your code remains clean and consistent.
 It can also help prevent some common semantic errors made by developers.

-2. Download Drupal Coder module (7x-2.0 version is recommended).
+2. Download Drupal Coder module (7x-2.0/7.x-2.1 version is recommended).
 You don't need to install or use the Drupal Coder module - it contains the Drupal Coding Standards inside.

 3. Unpack the downloaded archive and find the coder_sniffer/Drupal subdirectory inside.
 You need to move the Drupal directory contents to /usr/share/php/PHP/CodeSniffer/Standards/Drupal (path depends on your configuration).
 There should be ruleset.xml in this directory and some other subdirectories.

 4. Configure PHP Code Sniffer by providing the path in Settings | PHP | Code Sniffer.
 Click the Validate button to check if the Code Sniffer tool can be reached.

 5. Turn on PHP Code Sniffer inspections in Settings | Inspections | PHP | PHP Code Sniffer validation.
 Select Drupal coding standard in the list (use the refresh button if needed).
 Click OK.